 People love to look at food.
 Videos and photos that highlight delicious meals get thousands of likes, shares, and comments.

-You can hire the services of a food blogger to click pictures of your restaurant and food, and then to create a lookbook.
+You can hire the services of a food blogger to click pictures of your restaurant and food, and then create a lookbook.

 You can even work with influencers and encourage others to share photos of your food and tag your brand.